turingschool-examples/frontend-mod-1-prework/day_1/day1_exercises.md

 ## List five different HTML elements and what they are used for.

-1. &lt;body&gt; This is a body element.
-Everything inside this element is shown inside the main browser window. &lt;/body&gt;
+1. `<body>This is a body element.
+Everything inside this element is shown inside the main browser window.</body>`
 1. ###### &lt;h6&gt; This is a Level 6 Heading Element, used for the smallest size subheading. &lt;/h6&gt;

 1. <p>&lt;p&gt; This element is used to create a paragraph. &lt;/p&gt;</p> <p>&lt;p&gt; By default, a browser will show each paragraph on a new line with some space between it and any subsequent paragraph. &lt;/p&gt;</p>